encryptedninja/command-center/README.md

 <img src="images/gobuster.png">

-<p align="justify">To simplify things this is for the symmetric type of encryption, but you can check out the man page and find a lot more options to encrypt/decrypt.</p>
+<p align="justify">To simplify things this gpg example is for the symmetric type of encryption, but you can check out the man page and discover a lot more options to encrypt/decrypt.</p>

 <img src="images/gpg_symmetric_encrypt_decrypt.png">